 Building Up

-The first step once you’ve hired an architect or Design-Build firm is for them to create drawings and a 3-D model of the existing house.
-Most existing homes were not engineered to support a second story and meet today’s strict code requirements.
-As such, your contractor will need to open walls and floors below to structurally reinforce the existing home and prepare it to support the new story.
-You also have to find the right spot for a staircase.
-This means you might have to partially remodel the existing floor, which results in additional cost.
-If you love your location and building up seems to be your best option, hire a great, licensed architect and general contractor to help you make it happen.
+However, most existing houses were not engineered to support a second story that meets today’s strict code requirements.
+As such, your contractor will likely need to open up walls and floors to structurally reinforce the home and prepare it to handle the added weight.
+And like the digging down, you will also need to find the right spot for a staircase.
+This means you may have to partially remodel the existing floorplan, which results in additional budget costs.

 Building Up Pros